 Undoubtedly two of the most outstanding young musicians to emerge from Canada's West Coast, Qristina and Quinn Bachand have a musical bond that only siblings can share.
 With a musical connection reminiscent of other Canadian family groups such as Leahy, The Barra MacNeils and The Rankins, audiences everywhere are quickly falling in love with Qristina & Quinn.

 Versatile and sublimely gifted at creating music that is fresh, exciting and fun, they can make a simple tune take on new dimensions.
 This spirit and skill is showcased perfectly in their two critically acclaimed albums, "Relative Minors" (2008) and "Family" (2011).
-Their much anticipated new album "Little Hinges", was released in 2015, ranking high on folk music charts nationally and internationally.
+Their latest album "Little Hinges", was released in 2015, ranking high on folk music charts nationally and internationally.

 Qristina and Quinn performed at major Folk and Celtic festivals across Canada, the United States and Europe, and have been featured on national and international print, radio and television media.